Romania

 IOCC has been in Romania since 2000, offering emergency aid and development projects that support families and children.

 IOCC has worked in Romania since 2000, collaborating with the Romanian Orthodox Church and its social ministries.
 Since then, IOCC has helped those Church ministries grow as they serve families and especially children, meeting a variety of needs across the country.
+Romania has been central to IOCC’s Ukraine response since February 2022, with programs serving refugees and the individuals, families,

 Partnering with the Romanian Orthodox Church, IOCC has supported training for social center managers, social workers, and clergy preparing them to address learning disabilities and drop-out issues.
 A recent project trained over 55 social workers from 23 Church agencies in dealing with various addictions, including to drugs, alcohol, smoking, and gambling, with a special emphasis on the causes and effects of digital addictions among young people.